Saturday, April 27

 H4 Ogres Are Like Onions: Physical and Virtual Layers in Pop-Up AR Programs – Kristen Lemay

-Augmented reality books can help readers explore a topic in new ways, allowing them to control the movements of a Mars rover or watch a whale swim across a page.
+Augmented reality (AR) books can help readers explore a topic in new ways, allowing them to control the movements of a Mars rover or watch a whale swim across a page.
 The drawback for younger readers is that AR takes precedence over information in the physical book.
-How then to create a story that is physically and virtually engaging?
 Learn how to combine AR and pop-up books in a program that encourages youth to express their creativity as they add physical and virtual layers to a story.
 While teens develop skills in paper engineering, prototyping and AR, they will consider how paper mechanics and AR can enhance the reading experience.
 Will these features offer details that drive the plot forward, or will a virtual character offer a story that complicates the main narrative?
 This session will provide a step-by-step guide about how to run Pop-Up AR programs in your own classroom or library.

 - Learn how to create basic pop-up features.